-Her many books include Children of Trauma: Rediscovering Your Discarded Self; Shame and Guilt: The Masters of Disguise; Boiling Point; Values From The Front Porch: Remembering the Wisdom of Our Grandmothers; and co-author of Bullies: From the playground to the boardroom; Strategies for Survival.
-The Ultimate guide to Transforming Anger, and After the Tears: Helping Adult Children of Alcoholics Heal Childhood Trauma.
+She is the author of many books including Children of Trauma: Rediscovering Your Discarded Self; Shame and Guilt: The Masters of Disguise; Boiling Point; Values From The Front Porch: Remembering the Wisdom of Our Grandmothers; and co-author of Bullies: From the playground to the boardroom; Strategies for Survival; The Ultimate guide to Transforming Anger, and After the Tears: Helping Adult Children of Alcoholics Heal Childhood Trauma.

 Ms. Middelton-Moz has appeared on national television including Oprah, Maury Povich, Montel Williams and has had her own PBS special